Skip to main content

 • Q9: How does the benchmark influence your conclusion?
 Why?

-• Q10: Compare each of the configurations in Experiment 3.2 with the one that matches the CPU type and frequency in Experiment 3.1 (i.e. the baselines in bold), do you see any difference in performance?
+• Q10: Compare each of the configurations in Experiment 3.2 with the one that matches the CPU type and frequency in Experiment 3.1 (i.e. the baselines in bold).
+Do you see any difference in performance?
 If so, why?

 • Q11: Which result is more “correct”?
 If someone asked you which system you should use, which methodology gives you a more reliable answer?